goathland98/vit-vo-slam-study/README.md

 Mobilevit: [Unofficial implementation of Mobilevit](https://github.com/jaiwei98/mobile-vit-pytorch)
 ---

+## 2025/07/31

+### Summary

+This report documents training and inference results for the TSFormer-VO model family (Tiny, Small, Base ViT variants) on the KITTI dataset.

+All three models were trained using a unified pipeline (`train_trio.py`) with AMP support and consistent hyperparameters.
+Their performance was then evaluated using `predict_poses_trio.py` and `plot_results_trio.py`.

+###  Observations

+- All three models **showed similar training dynamics** with decreasing loss trends.
+- However, **trajectory quality diverged sharply**:
+  - **Small ViT** exhibited major drift from the KITTI ground-truth path.
+  - **Tiny and Base ViT** achieved similar and more accurate reconstructions.

+###  Insights

+- **Loss curves alone may be misleading**: Despite good training loss, the Small ViT model failed to produce reliable global trajectories.
+- This suggests **generalization or architectural limitations** in that configuration.

+###  Future Direction

+We propose the following enhancements:

+- **MobileViT Integration**:
+  - Brings CNN inductive bias + global attention.
+  - Suitable for edge-device deployment (e.g., drones, mobile SLAM).
+- **Model Compression**:
+  - Token pruning
+  - Sparse attention
+  - Weight sharing

+These directions aim to improve trajectory robustness while keeping the model lightweight and fast for real-time applications.

 # Efficient Vision Transformer Architecture for Visual Odometry in SLAM Applications on Edge Devices